 Selling Carbon Credits

-There are on going efforts to establish programs to pay landowners for the carbon they are able to sequester and store in their forest.
+There are ongoing efforts to establish programs to pay landowners for the carbon they are able to sequester and store in their forests.
 Learn more about selling carbon credits.

 American Forest Foundation's Family Forest Carbon Program

 Family forest owners collectively own over one-third of forests in the US and therefore can have an immense impact in addressing climate change through their woodlands.
 Carbon markets provide revenue to forest owners by selling carbon credits to interested companies and buyers.
 However, family forest owners typically own smaller parcels and were previously excluded from this market.
 The American Forest Foundation partnered with The Nature Conservancy to develop the Family Forest Carbon Program.
 This new approach is specifically designed to empower family forest owners to engage in the carbon market and lower the barriers to entry.
 Click here to learn more.